peterhinch/micropython-mqtt/GATEWAY.md

 deepsleep(3_000)
 # Now effectively does a hard reset: main.py restarts the application.
 ```
-This echos any received message to the `"shed"` topic.
+This echoes any received message to the `"shed"` topic.
 Messages may be sent
 by publishing to "foo_topic" or to "allnodes":
 ```bash
 mosquitto_pub -h 192.168.0.10 -t allnodes -m "test message" -q 1